metasfresh/metasfresh-documentation/_howto_collection/EN/how_to_setup_atom_for_contributing_docs.md

 1. click on "install"

 ### Enable Github Style

+This setting switches the markdown preview to github style.

 1. press `Ctrl + Shift + P` to open search
 1. search for "install packages and themes"